Sairam465/PRODIGY_WD_01/README.md

 #### Is this a fully functional booking system?

-No, SnoozeSuite is a front-end project designed to demonstrate UI/UX principles and JavaScript functionality.
+No, Keyser Soze is a front-end project designed to demonstrate UI/UX principles and JavaScript functionality.
 It does not include a back-end or actual booking capabilities.

 #### Is this project mobile-friendly?